abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 Introduction to Pratt parsing and its terminology
 =================================================

+TODO: Note that Pratt parsers are producing **expression trees**.
+These are trees where each function or operator is an interior node, with its arguments as its children.
+A **parse tree**, on the other hand, corresponds to a grammar.
+The internal nodes are all grammar productions, and the leaves are the actual tokens (literals) returned from the lexer.

 This section provides an introduction to the general concept of Pratt parsing, as well as the terminology used in the Typped documentation and code.